 Following is a description of the valuation methodologies used for assets measured at fair value.
-There have been no changes in the methodologies used at December 31, 2012 and 2011.

-Investments in QEP Stock Fund and Questar Stock Fund: Valued at unitized cost.
-The funds maintain a cash reserve and use unitized-value accounting.
-The market value of the respective company's shares plus the cash reserve are converted to equivalent units for the funds.
+Investments in QEP Stock Fund and Questar Stock Fund: As of April 1, 2013, investments in QEP and Questar stock were valued at market traded price per share.
+Prior to April 1, 2013, the investments were valued at unitized cost, maintained a cash reserve, and used unitized-value accounting.
+The market value of the respective company's shares plus the cash reserve were converted to equivalent units for the funds.
+The change in valuation methodologies was due to QEP's change to Fidelity as its record keeper and trustee for the Plan.